-Training strategy: based on unified training as described in JVET-AD0380 except XXXX
+Training strategy: based on unified training as described in JVET-AD0380.

 Training to be conducted: Bytedance

-Cross-check of training: TBA.
+Cross-check of training: Cross-check for training and test is planned, cross-checker to be identified later.

 Notes: This tests target to optimize the design of the RDO model, e.g. layer numbers, channel numbers, etc., along methods of JVET-AD0189.